nop0x07bc/bapl-class-language/report/README.md

 ### Control Structures

 #### If-statement
-The grammar for if statment is as follows:
+The grammar for if statement is as follows:

 ```
 ifstmt = "if" , expression , block , [ifrest | "else" , block]
 ifrest = "elseif" , expression , block , [ifrest | 'else' , block]
 ```

-Valid if statments:
+Valid if statements:
 ```
 variable x = 20;
 ## without else